janet-lang/janet/README.md

 ## Documentation

-Documentation can be found in the doc directory of the repository.
-There is an introduction section contains a good overview of the language.

-API documentation for all bindings can also be generated with `make docs`, which will create `build/doc.html`, which can be viewed with any web browser.
-This includes all forms in the core library except special forms.
+* For a quick tutorial, see [the introduction](https://janet-lang.org/introduction.html) for more details.
+* For an overview of functions in the core library, see [the function index](https://janet-lang.org/funcindex.html).
+* For the full API for all functions in the core library, see [the core API doc](https://janet-lang.org/doc.html)

+Documentation is also available locally in the repl.
-For individual bindings from within the REPL, use the `(doc symbol-name)` macro to get API documentation for the core library.
+Use the `(doc symbol-name)` macro to get API documentation for symbols in the core library.
 For example,
 ```
 (doc doc)
 ```